 Current challenges to the Swiss banking industry continue to include the implementation and application of regulatory responses to the 2008 financial crisis.
 Since 2013, the Swiss legislator and regulatory authorities have reinforced the capital adequacy and liquidity requirements and addressed the 'too big to fail' issue in line with the Basel III standards.
-The last package of reforms making up Basel III, the final Basel III regulations of 2017 (also referred to as Basel 3.1 or Basel IV), is expected to be implemented and enter into force on 1 January 2025 in Switzerland (see Section II.ii).
-In light of the demise of the banking group Credit Suisse in 2023, the Swiss Financial Market Supervisory Authority (FINMA) has called for more stringent enforcement powers and the legislature is expected to review the too-big-to fail regime applicable to G-SIBs and SIBs, with a focus on UBS, whose size has significantly increased after the takeover of Credit Suisse group.
+The last package of reforms making up Basel III, the final Basel III regulations of 2017 (also referred to as Basel 3.1 or Basel IV), is expected to be implemented and enter into force on 1 January 2025 in Switzerland (see Section VII.ii).

-In line with international developments, sustainable finance is increasingly becoming the focus of self-regulation (in particular, the Swiss Bankers Association's (SBA) guidelines on the integration of environmental, social and corporate governance (ESG) preferences and ESG risks into investment advice and portfolio management) and the supervisory practice (e.g., appropriate management of climate risks).
-In the near future, Switzerland is further expected to enact legislation on the prevention of greenwashing (see Section II.ii).
+In line with international developments, sustainable finance is increasingly becoming the focus of self-regulation (in particular, the Swiss Bankers Association's (SBA) guidelines on the integration of environmental, social and corporate governance (ESG) preferences and ESG risks into investment advice and portfolio management) and the supervisory practice by the Swiss Financial Market Supervisory Authority (FINMA) (e.g., appropriate management of climate risks).
+In the near future, Switzerland is further expected to enact legislation on the prevention of greenwashing (see Section VII.ii).